Monarto Safari Park

 800-1,400kg

-Induna, meaning chief, was born in April 2003 and is the larger of the pair weighing in at a whopping 1,200 kilograms.
-Induna has a sweet, friendly nature and enjoys regular interaction with zoo keepers.
-A sign that Induna would like some attention is when he comes over to the fence and lowers his back legs, almost squatting, in anticipation of a good scratch.
+Induna, meaning chief, was born in April 2003 and is the larger of the pair, weighing a whopping 1,200 kilograms.
+He has a sweet, friendly nature and enjoys regular interaction with zoo keepers.
+A sign that Induna wants attention is when he comes over to the fence and lowers his back legs, almost squatting, in anticipation of a good scratch.
+He also loves a good roll in his mud wallow, often completely covering himself in a thick coat of cool mud during the warmer months.
+This helps protect his skin from the harsh sun and cools him down.

 The Black Rhinoceros is classified as critically endangered with as little as 2,500 to 3,000 thought to be living in the wild today.
 Once found living throughout southern, central and eastern Africa they’re now only found in very isolated, protected areas of South Africa, Namibia, Zimbabwe and Kenya.